Driving on Autobahn

 A9: from Marktschorgast to Berg/Bad Steben (This section of A9 is famous for high speeding.)

-A92: only the section from Moosburg Nord to Landshut (Altdorf) has speed limit of 120kph (75mph), otherwise no limits on A92.
+A92: only the section from Moosburg Nord to Landshut (Altdorf) has a speed limit of 120 kph (75 mph); otherwise, there are no limits on A92.

 A93: from Weiden to Regenstauf in both directions